 Every year, on the third Friday of March, organizations and individuals around the globe work together in raising awareness on the importance of quality sleep and the impact it has on society.
 Aveiro Sleep is proud to represent Canada as an appointed delegate of World Sleep Day in sharing useful sleep tips and facts through our interactions with patients and communication channels.

 Why was World Sleep Day created?

-This years’ theme shines a spotlight on sleep as one of the key components of health, allowing for better decision making and cognitive understanding in even big issues, such as our planet.
+This year’s theme “Regular Sleep, Healthy Future” highlights sleep as an important pillar of health, connecting regular sleep to healthier physical and mental state in the future.
 This focus is purposefully broad in meaning, surrounding the message that quality of life can be improved with healthy sleep.
 Conversely, when sleep fails, health declines, decreasing quality of life.

 Around the world

 Here are just a few activities of how organizations are promoting World Sleep Day: